alexpro401/Multichain-Keyscanner/README.md

 the tool has managed to actually find some tokens of value in those publicly posted keys!
 It contains a blacklist of known scam tokens which it updates at launch.
 Additionally, the tool will simulate a transfer by calling `web3.eth.estimate_gas`,
 and if transfer fails, then the token is assumed to be a fake scam token and is not included in the report by default.
+Furthermore, the ZRX api is queried to ascertain whether or not this token is listed on a dex and can actually be traded.
-Likewise, tokens that do not have any value are not included by default in the final report.
-However, there is an option to disable this if desired.
+Tokens that do not have any value are not included by default in the final report.
 </p>

 <b>